lcthomas/eng380s21/course-calendar.md

 Wednesday, February 24
 * *Homeland* episodes, “Pilot,” Season 1, episode 1 (2011); “Crossfire,” Season 1, episode 9 (2011)
+    * Available [to rent on Amazon for $2.99 an episode](https://www.amazon.com/Homeland-Season-1/dp/B008QTV3X0){:target="_blank"}.
+Also available via a Showtime streaming subscription.

 Friday, February 26
 * Email me with the name of the person you will be interviewing for Paper 1